deepsense-ai/seahorse-workflow-executor/docs/operations/read_dataframe.md

 inferred as `Boolean`.
 In particular, column consisting of empty cells will be inferred as ``Boolean`` containing ``null`` values only.

+Vector column type is not supported in reading DataFrame from CSV file.
+Vector columns in CSV file will be treated as String columns.

 Operation assumes that each row in file has the same number of fields.
 In other case, behavior of operation is undefined.